csiro-auscalval/PyGamma/insar/docs/Workflow.md

 ## SLC processing ##

-Due to the fact `gamma_insar` supports multiple sensors, and different sensors provide different data products capable of producing SLC - we need to normalise the satellite data products into a common product for our workflow, we call this the SLC processing step.
+Due to the fact `PyGamma` supports multiple sensors, and different sensors provide different data products capable of producing SLC - we need to normalise the satellite data products into a common product for our workflow, we call this the SLC processing step.

 During this step, all the satellite specific products for each scene date are processed by GAMMA into a single SLC product for each date that covers the whole scene (this means satellites which have multiple swaths or subswaths/bursts, which cover the scene extent, are mosaiced together).